vagnersant/eliasdorneles.github.io/site/blog/on-getting-productive-with-git.md

 ## Other things that might be helpful

+`git stash` is an useful command to know: it sets aside your current changes, so you can work in other stuff.
+Use `git stash pop` to get back the changes.
-`git stash` is an useful command to know: it makes it easier to switch to a different task, without having to copy files or lose your current uncommitted progress.
+This is handy to switch to a different task, without having to copy files or lose your current uncommitted progress.

 I've also found useful to know how to use diffs & patches, including the diff tools `git diff` & `git apply` and also the `patch` command-line tool.
 These